 If you don’t already have one, you’ll first need to create a monthly budget for your personal finances.
 Make sure your personal budget includes both your fixed and variable expenses.

-This will give you a better understanding of what you can and cannot afford regarding everyday expenses (like your daily coffee allowance), splurges like dining out or new clothes, and unexpected expenses such as a surgical procedure at The Bunion Cure at Northwest Surgery Center.
+This will give you a better understanding of what you can and cannot afford.
+Your budget should include everyday expenses, splurges like dining out or new clothes, and unexpected expenses, such as a surgical procedure at The Bunion Cure at Northwest Surgery Center.

 3. Cut Unnecessary Expenses